ethanabrooks/dissertation/conclusion.typ

 models, which acquire credit-assignment strategies whole-cloth from their source data, robots will need to adapt these strategies and learn new ones.
-Some framework like RL, capable of evaluating and improving credit assignment, will be necessary. #cite(<andrychowicz2020learning>, form: "prose") offer a compelling early approach to this problem.
+Some framework like RL, capable of evaluating and improving credit assignment, will be necessary. #cite(<andrychowicz2020learning>, form: "prose") offer one compelling approach to this problem.

 === Credit assignment is necessary for expertise Advances in the technologies that power LLMs have been rapid and difficult to